syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/appearance-customization.md

 ### Change splitter position dynamically

-In Gantt, we can change the splitter position dynamically by using `setSplitterPosition` method.
-We can change the splitter position by passing value and type parameter to `setSplitterPosition` method.
+In Gantt, the splitter position can be changed dynamically by using `setSplitterPosition` method.
+The splitter position can be changed by passing value and type parameter to `setSplitterPosition` method.
 Type parameter will accept one of the following values 'position', 'columnIndex', 'viewType'.
-The following code example shows how to use this method.

 {% if page.publishingplatform == "aspnet-core" %}